somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

   -(Example).
 Equations in Mathematics: All equations display how to unify the two different forms of the same thing- the left hand side and the right hand side.
 That is, equations restore the symmetry that is broken by imposing the boundary to distinguish between the left hand side and the right hand side.
 This is why symmetry pervades throughout Mathematics and Physics making Aesthetics inevitable in Science.

   ### Examples to keep in mind:
+* Differentiation | Integration
-* Calculus: differential form (condensed) evaporates to integral form (additional degree of freedom in ‘c’, the integration constant).
+   - Calculus: differential form (condensed) evaporates to integral form (additional degree of freedom in ‘c’, the integration constant).
+   - Nature: Condensation | De-solidification
 * Ice | water | vapour
 * Particle | Wave
+   - Charge | Field
-* Mass | Energy
+   - Mass | Energy
+   - Localized in Space | Delocalized in Space
+   - Momentum | Wavelength (Space Frequency)
+* Lower Degree of Freedom | Higher Degree of Freedom
+   - Time (1 degree of freedom) | Space (3 degrees of freedom)
+* Linear | Non-Linear
+   - Vector Space | Group
+* representation | knowledge
+* Boundary | Interior
 * Programming Language (Code) or formal language | Mathematics | English or natural language
+* Wave Optics | Electricity | Magnetism
 * Classical Mechanics | Quantum Mechanics | General Relativity
 * Language of Time: | Past| Present | Future
 * Representation theory: Groups (nonlinear) condense to vector spaces (linear), Lie groups condense to Lie algebras